 The increased use of internet-connected Android devices means that applying over-the-air (OTA) firmware updates has become more important than ever.

 Android's popularity has grown because of its versatile nature and ease of use.
-The open-source OS is especially popular in industrial use cases because of its intuitive UI and ability to support a wide variety of hardware configurations
+The open-source OS is especially popular in industrial use cases because of its intuitive UI and ability to support a wide variety of hardware configurations.

 But the OS's popularity also opens the door to more security threats.
 As Android's global footprint grows, so does its appeal to attackers.
 By focusing on Android-specific flaws, they increase their chances of success by attacking common vulnerabilities.
 In this respect, firmware OTA updates become crucial.

-Overcoming challenges with firmware over the air updates
+Overcoming challenges with firmware over-the-air updates

 It's not only hackers that are a major concern.
 Bugs in software also need to be accounted for.
 Carrying out widespread updates without OTA firmware update functionality requires immense resources.